 - Biologically active soils are less likely to support disease-making organisms.
 Compost has been shown to contain certain microorganisms that can suppress or kill disease-causing organisms such as root rots and nematodes.

 - Farm compost trials in Australia show that improved organic matter levels resulted in positive effects on moisture holding capacity, bulk density, cation exchange capacity, pH and reduced erosion.
-The trials also showed that marketable yields for a wide range of crops were improved, especially after repeat applications of good quality compost.

 - Research indicates that for every 1 acre of land which we bring back to a 6% level of organic matter, we would be sucking up to 12 tonnes of greenhouse gases out of the atmosphere and into the soil.
 Any composting has a positive effect on reversing the volume of greenhouse gases in the atmosphere.
 (Peter W. Rutherford & Mary Lou Lamonda: The Australian worm and compost Book,1994.)